LauerPeter/peterlauer-portfolio/README.md

 This is my first portfolio website as a junior developer.

-## Features

-When you first load in my site you will be brough to my about me page with a recent photo of me.
-Through the header component you navigate to other components such as my - portfolio component with all my current best projects which I plan on consistantly updating, my current resume - which can be downloaded as docx file, and lastly a contact component which will send me a message directly!

 ## Usage

 To show potential employers, friends, colleagues, or anyone wanting to see a junior web developers portfolio!